MetaBorgCube/oopsla18-artifact/README.md

 > declarative and an operational semantics of Statix."

-The Statix language, including a type checker and a solver, are implemented and included as part of Spoofax.
+The Statix language, including a type checker and a solver, are implemented and included as a part of Spoofax.

 > "We simplify the resolution calculus and algorithm of Néron et
 > al. [2015a] and Van Antwerpen et al. [2016] by not including imports